shaan7/markdown-resume/examples/source/sample.md

   Responding to popular demand, SoStronk Anticheat uses powerful kernel-based protection against cheats and other bad actors.
 The solution tightly integrates a Windows Kernel Driver, NT Service and CS:GO Helper Library.
 This complexity is invisible to the player with one-click installs and automatic error reporting.

 : *Contributor - Product Analytics & Customer Support*
   Worked closely with product ideation making sure that features are designed with Mixpanel analytics and user feedback in mind.
-Frugal handling of Customer Support with deep understanding of the platform helped keep users happy.
+Frugal handling of Customer Support with deep understanding of the platform helped in keeping users happy.

 KDE Community
 : *Contributor - Qt5/QML/C++ based Plasma Desktop Shell*